 Some best practices to follow:

 - Leave your ego at the door.
-It’s easy to become offended by miscommunication—especially email or text.
+It’s easy to become offended by a simple miscommunication—especially email or text.
 Rather than jumping to conclusions, assume the best about your client.
 And remember, you’re there to serve them—don’t slip into a demand-centered mindset.

 - Be flexible to their needs.
-Sometimes your client will be bound by their own processes, communication protocols and legacy systems.
+Sometimes your client will be bound by their own processes, communication protocols, and legacy systems.
 They may not always be able to deliver what you need, when you need it, how you need it.
 This is a team sport—be as flexible as possible to make it a mutually enjoyable engagement while meeting the essence of the requirement in question.

 Build a Winning Team